susansayre/demonstration/README.md

 # demonstration
-A repo to illustrate some git basics
+A repo to illustrate some git basics like auto-merging.

 A change made on GitHub website